 New York Governor Cuomo signed the Stop Hacks and Improve Electronic Data Security Act (SHIELD Act) into law.
 The law amends the existing data breach notification law and adds new cybersecurity requirements.
-The SHIELD Act takes effect in March 2020.
+Amendments to the existing data breach notification law take effect Oct.
+2019.
+The SHIELD Act cyber provisions take effect in March 2020.

 The Governor also signed into law the Identity Theft Prevention and Mitigation Services Act (Act).
 The Act requires that credit reporting agencies suffering a breach involving Social Security numbers must provide five years of identity theft prevention and mitigation services to affected consumers.
 The Act becomes effective in September 2019.

 Continue reading for a summary of the SHIELD Act and how it could impact your business.

 Changes to New York’s Data Breach Notification Law

 The SHIELD Act makes several changes to the existing data breach notification law including:

 - Expanding the definition of a breach to include the unauthorized access to private information.
 The SHIELD Act states that when determining if information was accessed, a business may consider, “[i]ndications that the information was viewed, communicated with, used, or altered by a person without valid authorization” (emphasis added).

 - Expanding the definition of “private information” to include: